Superlinear free-discontinuity models: relaxation and phase-field approximation: Lower semicontinuity

 \subsection{Lower semicontinuity for bulk energies}

 The aim of this section is to prove Proposition~\ref{p:lsc bulk}.
-We first prove an approximation argument for nonnegative superlinear quasiconvex functions with linear quasiconvex ones.
-Actually, for later purposes (cf. Section~\ref{s:liminf}) we {do not} assume quasiconvexity of $\Psi$, and only suppose that $\Psi:\R^{m\times n}\to[0,\infty)$ is continuous, and for some $q>1$ {satisfies} \eqref{e:Psi gc}, namely
+We first show that nonnegative superlinear quasiconvex functions can be approximated by quasiconvex ones of linear growth.
+In fact, for later purposes (cf. Section~\ref{s:liminf}) we {do not} assume quasiconvexity of $\Psi$, and only suppose that $\Psi:\R^{m\times n}\to[0,\infty)$ is continuous, and for some $q>1$ {satisfies} \eqref{e:Psi gc}, namely

 {We are then led to introduce the quasiconvex envelope $h^\qc$ of a continuous function $h:\R^{m\times n}\to[0,\infty)$, which is} defined as

 and characterized by (see \cite[Theorem~6.9]{Dacorogna})